Making breakfast sausage, or any kind of venison sausage, has never been so easy thanks to Hi Mountain Seasonings.

 Start with a good quality meat grinder

 Everything starts with a good quality meat grinder.
 This is one area I would not suggest going cheap on.
-I ended up with the Cabela’s Carnivore 0.75hp meat grinder.
+I ended up with a Cabela's Carnivore Meat Grinder.

 To top it off, I found this to be a lot of fun.